codacy/codacy-pmd/src/main/resources/docs/description/java_strings_StringToString.md

+Since: PMD 1.0

-Avoid calling `toString()` on objects already known to be string instances; this is unnecessary.
+Avoid calling toString() on objects already known to be string instances; this is unnecessary.

-Ex:
+Example(s):
 ```
 private String baz() {
     String bar = "howdy";